Gradient estimators for parameter inference in discrete stochastic kinetic models: Gradient Estimation in Gillespie SSA for Steady-State Observables

 where $\nabla_\theta \log p(I)$ is the score function, and $b$ denotes a sample-independent baseline.
-Subtracting the baseline reduces the variance without biasing the estimator; a common choice is the mean baseline, $b=\mathbb{E}[I]$~\citep{schulman2016gradient}.
-For a sequence of dependent random variables~$I_{\leq s} = \{ I_1, \dots, I_s \}$, the score contributions of all steps accumulate along the sequence, {\fontsize{9.5}{11} \selectfont } where $f(I_{\leq s})$ denotes an observable computed based on the samples up to step $s$.
+Subtracting the baseline reduces the variance without biasing the estimator; a common choice is the mean baseline, $b=\langle f(I)\rangle$~\citep{schulman2016gradient}.
+For a sequence of random variables~$I_{\leq s} = \{ I_1, \dots, I_s \}$ distributed according to $p(I_{\leq s})$, this becomes {\fontsize{9.5}{11} \selectfont } where $f(I_{\leq s})$ denotes an observable computed based on the samples up to step $s$.
+Since $p(I_{\leq s})$ can be factorized into conditional distributions, the score function can be expressed as a sum of the conditional scores,